danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 ![](/assets/img/amanshu-raikwar-nZv1QdQ8vwM-unsplash.jpg)

-In that time, I've listened to thousand of podcasts (currently my favorite educational medium) listening on every topic that catches my interest.
+In that time, I've listened to thousand of podcasts (my favorite educational medium) listening for countless hours on everything from [philosophy](https://historyofphilosophy.net/) to [complexity theory](https://podcasts.apple.com/us/podcast/complexity/id1482984603).
 I've put in time reading [hacker news](https://news.ycombinator.com) and following accounts from various technical industries, on twitter, all day every day.

-In that way, I've learned how people in various industries communicate and how they look at world, seeking to discover the scope and boundaries of various technical domains, and their intersections with more traditional realms like government, finance, and journalism.
+In that way, I've learned how people in various industries communicate and how they look at world, seeking to discover the scope and boundaries of various technical domains, and their intersections with more traditional domains.

 I've learned to use Linux, OSX, and how to use tools written in a variety of different programming languages.
 I learned to publish websites [for free on GitHub](https://guides.github.com/features/pages/), deploy [web applications in the cloud](https://github.com/awesome-selfhosted/awesome-selfhosted), and used services such as [AWS Free Tier](https://aws.amazon.com/free/) for tasks including automatic transcriptions, running a server in the cloud, and setting up my own vpn.